 8. Buy Souvenirs and famous delicacies at Trappist Monastery Gift Shop

 A souvenir shop administered by monks and nuns is also located inside the Trappist Monastery.
-Most of the tourist buy their souvenir items in this shop.
+Most of the tourists buy their souvenir items in this shop.
 Unlike any souvenir shop I have come to visit in the past, this one stands out for being quiet and serene.
 Only a few customers are roaming around the area.
 It offers assorted Guimaras delicacies like dried mangoes and mango bar and as well as religious items.

 9. Stop over at Lawi Bay and Take a Selfie

 On a road trip while passing through the highway of Ravina, don’t hesitate to make a stop and marvel for a while the breathtaking view of the Lawi Bay.
-It is so awe inspiring that a selfie is a good idea.
+It is so awe-inspiring that a selfie is a good idea.

 10. Climb the Old Lighthouse in Guisi

-Climbing the tower provided somewhat a challenge for me since the metal ladder is already rusty, reminding us that this tower has been there for decades of decades of existence.
+Climbing the tower provided somewhat a challenge for me since the metal ladder is already rusty, reminding us that this tower has been there for decades of existence.
 In fact, it was built around the 18th century time and is the second oldest lighthouse in the whole Philippines.
 Reaching the top, however, was worth the risk.
 You will be greeted by the panoramic view of the Guisi Beach which is very impressive and breathtaking.